pantrypoints/sp/content/en/research/countries/china/xi/chapter-03c.md

 The direction determines the path, and the road determines the destiny.
-Lenin pointed out: "Politics is to participate in the affairs of the state, to set the direction of the state, to determine the form, tasks and content of state activities.”3 The political direction pointed out by the Communist Party of China to the whole party and the people of all ethnic groups throughout the country is socialism, and the ultimate goal pointed out is to realize communism.
+Lenin pointed out: "Politics is to participate in the affairs of the state, to set the direction of the state, to determine the form, tasks and content of state activities.”3 The political direction pointed out by the CCP to the whole party and the people of all ethnic groups throughout the country is socialism, and the ultimate goal pointed out is to realize communism.
 During the revolutionary war years, the Party went through hardships and dangers, overcame one difficulty after another, corrected one deviation